kubecost/docs/apis/apis-overview/budget-api.md

 ## Using the `id` parameter

-The `id` parameter when using the endpoint `/setRecurringBudgetRules` is considered optional, but its use will vary depending on whether you want to create or update a budget rule.&#x20;
+The `id` parameter when using the endpoint `/budget` is considered optional, but its use will vary depending on whether you want to create or update a budget rule.

 When creating a new budget rule, `id` should not be used.
 An ID for the budget rule will then be randomly generated in the response.
 When updating an existing budget rule, `id` needs to be used to identify which budget rule you want to modify, even if you only have one existing rule.

 The `id` value of your recurring budget is needed to update or delete it.
-If you don't have the `id` value saved, you can retrieve it using `/getRecurringBudgetRules`, which will generate all existing budgets and their respective `id` values.
+If you don't have the `id` value saved, you can retrieve it using `/budgets`, which will generate all existing budgets and their respective `id` values.

 ## Using Budget Actions